12:00 noon Weather Report

 FORECAST FOR SAINT LUCIA VALID FOR THE NEXT 24 HOURS

-Winds will be blowing from between the east southeast and south near 10 mph or 17 km/h, becoming lighter and variable at times.
+Winds will be blowing from the east near 23 mph or 37 km/h, with occasional gusts.

 MARINE FORECAST FOR SEAS IN A 25 MILE OR 40 KM RADIUS FROM SAINT LUCIA